kmwebnet/ECC608-AzureDPS-Provision/README.md

 3, you need to verify them follow the steps described by Azure IoT DPS.

-If you don't make sense this topic, please step back to [ECC608-Provision](https://github.com/kmwebnet/ECC608-Provision).
+If you don't make sense this topic, check azure DPS setup step by step.docx or,
+please step back to [ECC608-Provision](https://github.com/kmwebnet/ECC608-Provision).

 # Result